Drawing pencil sketches is often preparation for more detailed paintings or drawings of flowers, human figure drawings or perspective drawings.

 The classes were held in the evenings and most students had already done a full day’s work teaching.
 But because we loved drawing, painting, art history, sculpture and the like (even a subject called ‘pedagogics’!) the time would fly.

-The sessions were highly disciplined and most drawing classes consisted of various pencil drawing techniques on paper, examining and drawing from plaster casts of the human figure - learning how to draw faces, how to draw hands, legs and feet from various angles.
+The sessions were highly disciplined and most drawing classes consisted of drawing pencil sketches on paper, examining and drawing from plaster casts of the human figure - learning how to draw faces, how to draw hands, legs and feet from various angles.
 I must admit that the repetition in these classes was sometimes a little tedious – but we learned!

 Weekends were the time for landscape sketches, for perspective drawing and watercolours of the many beautiful old buildings in Fremantle, for sketching the boats in the harbor and for developing intricate tree drawings of the island pines on the foreshore.
 It was also a time for drawing pencil sketches of the dashing, largely Italian, male migrants enjoying coffee (and attention!) at the cosmopolitan cafes which had sprung up in the old port.